-Europe 2020 strategy target on the risk of poverty and social exclusion
+Europe 2020 strategy target on the risk of poverty or social exclusion

 This article analyses the EU’s progress in reducing poverty, which is monitored through the headline indicator ‘people at risk of poverty or social exclusion’.
-It also presents the three sub-indicators that constitute the headline indicator: monetary poverty, severe material deprivation and very low work intensity.
-The aim of including other components of social exclusion alongside monetary poverty is to show that other factors in addition to low income can also lead to severe and chronic disadvantages and that these are all closely intertwined.
+As poverty is a multidimensional issue, the full picture is captured by three sub-indicators that constitute the headline indicator: monetary poverty, severe material deprivation and very low work household intensity.
+The aim of including other components of social exclusion alongside relative monetary poverty is to highlight that other factors in addition to low income also lead to severe and chronic disadvantages and that these are all closely intertwined.
 This article also includes breakdowns of the headline indicator by sex, age, labour status, household type, educational level, parents’ educational level, country of birth and degree of urbanisation of residential municipality to reveal a broader picture and to show the drivers behind the changes observed.

-- Almost every fourth person in the EU experienced at least one of the three forms of poverty or social exclusion.
+- Almost every fourth person in the EU still experiences at least one of the three forms of poverty or social exclusion.

-- Monetary poverty is the most widespread form of poverty, affecting 17.3 % of EU citizens in 2015.
-Severe material deprivation and very low work intensity follow, affecting 8.1 % of the EU population and 10.6 % of EU citizens aged 0-59, respectively.
+- Monetary poverty is the most widespread form of poverty, affecting 17.3 % of EU residents in 2015.
+Severe material deprivation and very low work intensity follow, affecting 8.1 % of the EU residents and 10.6 % of EU citizens aged 0 to 59, respectively.